The New Substitution Rule Form

 This form is used to create and edit Data Masker Substitution rules.
 Substitution rules are designed to replace data in a table column with realistic looking but random non-meaningful data.
 The title text and button label on the form will change as is appropriate to the create or edit mode.
 In the example screen shot above, the form is editing an existing Substitution rule.

 A Substitution rule is configured with the target table and column names which will receive the data.
 The choice of the replacement data used by the Substitution rule is configurable by associating datasets with the specified table columns.
 Datasets for just about every purpose are included with the Data Masker software and you can make up your own if you need to do so.
 The choice of dataset used for a particular column is entirely up to the implementer of the Substitution rule.

 Configuring the target table and column is a straightforward process.
 Use the mouse to select the table from the Table tab.
 The choice of available tables is entirely determined by the Rule Controller with which the Substitution rule is associated.
-Only tables from within the database for which the Rule Controller is configured will be visible.
-If you do not see the tables you require, the database structure can be refreshed using the Refresh Tables and Indexes button on Options tab of the edit Rule Controller form.
+Only tables from within the schema for which the Rule Controller is configured will be visible.
+If you do not see the tables you require, the schema structure can be refreshed using the Refresh Schema and Indexes button on Options tab of the edit Rule Controller form.

 Once the table has been selected, the Column and Datasets panel will become active.
 Choose the table columns from the left hand section and configure the dataset for that column in the right hand section.
 The columns available for selection will be those of the previously selected table.